-Program Orientations

-Selecting child care is important to families.
-It is very important that parents are oriented to the child care program where their child is receiving services.
-Knowing and understanding the policies and procedures of the child care program can have a positive impact on families and their child care experience.
-Following registration your program director will be sharing information with you about our center.
-Program orientations are intended to help you understand what you need to know as you leave your child in our care.
+Program Orientations: Knowing and understanding the policies and procedures of the child care program can have a positive impact on families and their child care experience.
+Your program director will be sharing information with you about our center to help you understand the CYSS procedures as you leave your child in our care.